Nomination Deadline: November 1st

 - A cover letter, signed by the nominator.

 - A completed Official EMI Award Nomination form (PDF).

 - 3 letters of recommendation (submittal of more than 3 letters of recommendation will automatically disqualify the nomination).

 - A 1-page research statement of the Nominee.

 - 3 publications in peer-reviewed journals, which either have been published or have been accepted for publication.

 Nominees not selected in a given year will be held over for consideration through the next selection cycle.
 At the end of the second cycle, nominees not chosen will no longer be eligible for consideration, except that nominators who wish for their candidate to be considered for another two-cycle period must produce a new nomination package.

 The award will be given without regard for Society membership or nationality.
 No individual shall receive the award more than once.
 The deadline for nomination is November 1 of each year.
 The award consists of a plaque and will be presented during the EMI annual conference.

-Nominations should be submitted to the Director of EMI via email or mailed to him at:
+Nominations should be submitted to Verna Jameson, EMI Director or mailed to:

 Engineering Mechanics Institute of ASCE